predict-idlab/plotly-resampler/sphinx/dash_app_integration.rst

 plotly_resampler relies on ``TraceUpdater`` to ensure that the *updateData* is sent efficiently to the front-end.

-To enable dynamic-graph-construction, plotly-resampler to support `pattern matching callbacks <https://dash.plotly.com/pattern-matching-callbacks>`_.
+To enable dynamic-graph-construction, plotly-resampler supports `pattern matching callbacks <https://dash.plotly.com/pattern-matching-callbacks>`_.
-This could only be achieved by performing partial id matching.
+This could only be achieved by performing partial id matching on the graph-div ID within the TraceUpdater component.
 This causes the following:

 .. attention::